ten-protocol/go-ten/tools/azuredeployer/networkdeployer/README.md

 # Obscuro network deployer

-This tool automates the creation of an SGX-enabled Azure VM containing Docker images and binaries for running a full Obscuro network and its associated L1 network.
+This tool automates the creation of an SGX-enabled Azure VM running a full Obscuro network and its associated L1 network.

 ## Usage